boblemaire/IoTaWatt/Docs/graphPlus.rst

 Available with release 02_05_00.

-This data visualization application runs in any browser to query and graphically present all of the data stored in the IoTaWatt.
-It features relative and absolute time periods, all units of measure supported by IoTaWatt and line and/or bar charts with optional stacking and fill.
+This data visualization application runs in any browser to graphically present any of the data stored in the IoTaWatt.
+It features relative and absolute time period selection and handles all units of measure supported by IoTaWatt.
+You can produce line and/or bar charts with optional stacking and fill.
 Real-time graphs can be set to automatically refresh.
-Once created, anygraph can be saved for quick future use.
+Once created, any graph specification can be saved for quick future use.

-The application is fully adaptive using bootstrap 3 so it will work well on a full range of devices from mobile to desktop.
+The application is fully adaptive so it will work well on a full range of devices from mobile to desktop.

-The application can be broken down into four parts, each with a different function.
+The window can be broken down into four parts, each serving a different function:

+* `Unit/Source selector`_
+* `Time period selector`_
+* `Graph window`_
+* `Trace tables and options`_

-First, here's the whole picture with all of the parts.
-We're plotting power for the current day (midnight to 5:42pm).
-Along with that we've plotted the accrued Watt-hours for the day which are at 145.2 kWh as of 5:42.
+Below is a complete window with all of the parts.
+We're plotting power for the current day
+(midnight to 5:42pm).
+Along with that we've plotted the accrued Watt-hours for the day, 14.2 kWh as of 5:42.

 .. image:: pics/graphPlus/graphPlus.PNG
     :scale: 40 %
     :align: center
     :alt: Graph+ image

-Selecting the Source
+Unit/Source selector
 --------------------

 So now lets break it down.
 On the left is the "sidebar" where you select each of the measurements that you want to plot.
+Every input (or output) can produce a variety of measurements.
+VTs measure Voltage and frequency(Hz), and CTs measure Watts, Watt-hours, Amps, VA, and Power-Factor (PF).
+So the first thing is to select the measurement you are interested in.
-At the top is the unit selection.
+At the top are the unit selection buttons.
 Click on the particular unit you are interested in.

 .. image:: pics/graphPlus/powerSource.PNG
     :scale: 50 %
     :align: right
     :alt: CT sources

-The Source list that appears below will list all of the sources that can be represented with that measurement.
+The Source list that appears below the unit selection will list all of the sources that can produce a measurement with the selected until.
 Basically Volts and Hz pertain to VT inputs and all other units pertain to inputs (or outputs) that are configured with CTs.
 The list will change immediately when a new unit is selected.

 On the right Watts are selected and this IoTaWatt lists 15 sources that are configured as power channels (CT inputs or CT based outputs).
-Note that the last entry shows a blue trash-can.
-That indicates that particular unit/source has been selected and is currently graphed.
+Note that the last entry shows a blue trash-can indicating that particular unit/source has been selected and is currently graphed.

 .. image:: pics/graphPlus/voltageSource.PNG